What is an electrogastrography test?

 How is an electrogastrography test done?

 The procedure takes about 45 minutes and requires no special preparation or any anaesthesia.
 The electrodes are placed on the skin (shaving at the specific electrode points may be required) and are left for 10-15 mins for calibration to take place.
-Then a water load satiety test is performed, essentially drinking as much water within 5-minutes until feeing relatively full.
+Then a 5-minute water load satiety test is performed, where you will drink water until you feel relatively full.
 Several more traces are recorded of the stomach’s electrical activity over the next 30 minutes.
 The electrodes are then removed and the test is complete.
 The traces are analysed and a report sent to the referring doctor.

 What does an electrogastrography test show?